top of page

 Genitourinary: Decreases menstrual cramps, inflamed testicles

-Musculoskeletal: Rheumatoid arthritis, inflammation, swelling, pain, rheumatoid and osteoarthritis, gout, laxative, low back pain
+Musculoskeletal: Inflammation, swelling, pain, rheumatoid and osteoarthritis, gout, laxative, low back pain

-Neurologic: Migraines; improves cognitive function in middle-aged women; improves condition in stroke and brain damage, helps prevent Alzheimer's, vertigo, Motion sickness,
+Neurologic: Migraines; improves cognitive function in middle-aged women; improves condition in stroke and brain damage, helps prevent Alzheimer's, vertigo, and motion sickness, possibly improved memory

 Glucose: May help control glucose